menu logo

 Gallery

-The Lagoa do Fogo Nature Reserve occupies a central position on São Miguel Island, has an area of 506.82 hectares and corresponds to the collapse caldera of Fogo volcano, also known as the Serra da Água de Pau Volcanic Massif.
+The Lagoa do Fogo Nature Reserve occupies a central position on São Miguel island, has an area of 506.82 hectares and corresponds to the collapse caldera of Fogo Volcano, also known as the Serra da Água de Pau Volcanic Massif.

-Lagoa do Fogo is classified as a protected water body in the “Instrumentos de Gestão Territorial” (territorial management work tools) (IGT).
+Lagoa do Fogo is classified as a protected water body in the “Instrumentos de Gestão Territorial” (territorial management tools) (IGT).

 Classifications: